thenosewizard/unBiased/README.md

 # File structure
-__the templates folder in each of these files contains their respective html pages__
+__the templates folder in each of these files contain their respective html pages__
 - AI
 > Contains the code for machine learning and scripts to get data